ubicucsd/bootcamp_19_20/5_Biopython.md

 ## Welcome

 Congratulations!
 After your hard work honing your Unix and Python skills, you've been selected for a bioinformatic research project!
 Soon, you're going to be trusted with genetic data from an unknown source.
-Your goal will be to use bioinformatics to determine where this data came from.
+Your goals will be to use bioinformatics to 1) analyze features of the data and 2) determine where this data came from.

 ## Warm Up